 Weekly Rate.
-No later than 3:00 p.m., Chicago time, on Wednesday of each week, or such other day of the week designated as a Rate Determination Date by the Remarketing Agent as described below, or if such day is not a Business Day, then the immediately preceding Business Day, the Remarketing Agent will determine for the period commencing on the immediately succeeding Thursday and ending on the next succeeding Wednesday a fixed per annum interest rate to be borne by the applicable Sub-Series of Series 2007A Bond bearing interest at the Weekly Rate.
-Such Weekly Rate will be equal to the lowest interest rate which, in the judgment of the Remarketing Agent, would enable each such Series 2007A Bond to be remarketed at the principal amount thereof, plus accrued interest thereon, if any, on the immediately succeeding Rate Change Date (i.e., Thursday, or such other day of the week designated as the Rate Change Date by the Remarketing Agent as described below) for such Rate Period.
-Except on an Adjustment Date, if the Weekly Rate is not determined by the Remarketing Agent a Sub-Series of the Series 2007A Bonds on a Rate Determination Date, the rate of interest borne by such Sub-Series of Series 2007A Bonds shall be equal to the SIFMA Municipal Index until the Remarketing Agent next determines the Weekly Rate as required under the Indenture.
-See "DESCRIPTION OF THE SERIES 2007A BONDS - Failure to Determine Interest Rate."
+No later than 4:00 p.m., New York City time, on Wednesday of each week, or such other day of the week designated as a Rate Determination Date by that Remarketing Agent as described below, or if such day is not a Business Day, then the immediately succeeding Business Day each Remarketing Agent will determine for the period commencing on the Thursday of such week and ending on the next succeeding Wednesday a fixed per annum interest rate to be borne by each Reoffered Bond of the applicable Sub-series bearing interest at the Weekly Rate.
+Such Weekly Rate will be equal to the lowest interest rate which, in the judgment of the Remarketing Agent, would enable each such Reoffered Bond to be remarketed at the principal amount thereof, plus accrued interest thereon, if any, on the immediately succeeding Rate Change Date (i.e., Thursday, or such other day of the week designated as the Rate Change Date by such Remarketing Agent as described below) for such Rate Period.
+Except on an Adjustment Date, if the Weekly Rate is not determined by such Remarketing Agent on a Rate Determination Date, the rate of interest borne by such Reoffered Bonds bearing interest at the Weekly Rate shall be equal to the SIFMA Municipal Index until such Remarketing Agent next determines the Weekly Rate as required under the Indenture.
+See "DESCRIPTION OF THE REOFFERED BONDS - Failure to Determine Interest Rate."
 The Trustee will provide information regarding the Weekly Rate to any Bondholder on written request.

-If at any time the Remarketing Agent determines, in its judgment, with respect to the Series 2007A Bonds or a Sub-Series thereof that the scheduled Rate Determination Dates or Rate Change Dates during a Weekly Mode have become inappropriate (taking into account general market practice with respect to periodic adjustment of rates on instruments comparable to such Series 2007A Bonds bearing interest at the Weekly Rate, whether based upon the time of compilation or reporting of any interest rate or financial index or indicator or otherwise), the Remarketing Agent may, after consultation with the Authority, designate new scheduled Rate Determination Dates and/or Rate Change Dates, to remain in effect until another redetermination of scheduled Rate Determination Dates or Rate Change Dates.
-The Remarketing Agent with respect to such Series 2007A Bonds or such Sub-Series thereof will give written notice of any change in scheduled Rate Determination Dates and/or Rate Change Dates during a Weekly Mode to the Authority, the Trustee, the Trustee's Agent and the applicable Bank providing the Credit Facility for such Bonds, and such change will become effective on the first scheduled Rate Determination Date or Rate Change Date, as the case may be, so designated occurring not less than 14 days following the giving of such notice.
-Promptly upon receipt of such notice, the Trustee shall notify or cause the Remarketing Agent to notify each affected Bondholder of such change in writing.
+If at any time a Remarketing Agent with respect to a Sub-series of the Reoffered Bonds determines, in its judgment, that the scheduled Rate Determination Dates or Rate Change Dates during a Weekly Mode have become inappropriate (taking into account general market practice with respect to periodic adjustment of rates on instruments comparable to such Reoffered Bonds bearing interest at the Weekly Rate, whether based upon the time of compilation or reporting of any interest rate or financial index or indicator or otherwise), such Remarketing Agent may, after consultation with the Authority, designate new scheduled Rate Determination Dates and/or Rate Change Dates, to remain in effect until another redetermination of scheduled Rate Determination Dates or Rate Change Dates.
+The Remarketing Agent will give written notice of any change in scheduled Rate Determination Dates and/or Rate Change will become effective on the first scheduled Rate Determination Date or Rate Change Date, as the case may be, so designated occurring not less than 14 days following the giving of such notice.
+Promptly upon receipt of such notice, the Trustee shall notify or cause such Remarketing Agent to notify each affected Bondholder of such change in writing.